icopy-site/awesome/docs/awesome/awesome-LaTeX.md

 - [LaTeX Graphics Companion, M. Goossens (2007)](https://www.informit.com/store/latex-graphics-companion-9780321508928)
 - [TeX by Topic (2007)](https://ctan.org/pkg/texbytopic)
 - [TeX for the Impatient (2020)](https://ctan.org/pkg/impatient)
+- [Formatting Information (2020)](http://latex.silmaril.ie/formattinginformation) - This is the HTML5-based online version of the book *Formatting Information - An introduction to typesetting with LATEX*.
+It has been continuosuly updated since the early 2000s.

 ## Blogs